syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

-## Export Mapper in MVC
+## Export mapper in MVC

-The `Mappers` Grid property is used to modify the default routing path during exporting.
-By using Mappers, you can use any action name in Controller for exporting and the action can be in any controller (Need not to be in Grid View Page Controller).
+The `Mappers` grid property is used to modify the default routing path during exporting.
+By using Mappers, you can use any action name in controller for exporting and the action can be in any controller (Need not to be in grid view page controller).

 {% tabs %}